Music Camp is coming back to Grassy Lake, AB!

 Meet Your Instructors

-Gwendolyn is the mother of two teenage boys and is a part of Bethel Mennonite Church in Gladys, VA.
-She teaches music at her church school to grades 1-6 and also works from home giving private music lessons, writing and recording music (www.singthekjv.org) and making pottery (www.kjvpottery.com).
+Gwendolyn is the mother of two young adult sons and is a part of Bethel Mennonite Church in Gladys, VA.
+She teaches music at two church schools to grades 1-12 and provides elderly care for a widow three nights a week.
+She also works from home giving private music lessons, writing and recording scripture songs and choral music (singthekjv.app) and making pottery (facebook.com/kjvpottery).
 Gwendolyn graduated from Cedarville University with a BA in piano performance and BME in music education.
 She received an MS degree from Longwood University and an Ed.D. degree from the University of Virginia in Administration and Supervision.
 Gwendolyn served in the Virginia public school system for eleven years: five as a music teacher grades preK-8 and six years as an assistant principal, grades ranging from 5-12.
-In 2003, Gwendolyn returned to music, composing songs out of personal pain and brokenness in her life under the pseudonym Tirzah Joy (“Tears of Joy”).
+In 2003, Gwendolyn returned to music, composing songs out of her personal pain and brokenness under the pseudonym Tirzah Joy (“Tears of Joy”).
 Her passion is that all may find the peace that comes from surrendering their lives fully to our loving Lord.
 It is impossible to trust Him too much!

 West Jefferson, OH

 Lloyd has been a music instructor at Sarasota Christian School (Florida), Rosedale Bible Institute (Ohio) and Daystar University (Nairobi, Kenya).
-He holds a BA in Music Education (Eastern Mennonite College, 1971), and an MA in Music Education with a choral-conducting and vocal concentration (Ohio State University, 1987).
-He directed the Rosedale Chorale and other school/community choirs during his teaching years, and continues periodic musical activities ranging from weekend events to overseas choral tours.
-He is self-employed as a painter, handyman, commercial driver, choral / vocal resource person, and choral arranger/composer.
-He enjoys listening to music from a variety of historic and cultural genres, along with aviation, motorcycling, mechanical tinkering, travel, and more.
+He holds a BA in Music Education (Eastern Mennonite College, 1971), and an MA in Music Education with a choral conducting / vocal concentration (Ohio State University, 1987).
+He directed the Rosedale Chorale and other school/community choirs during his active teaching years, later served as an itinerant music resource for various congregations in Germany, directed the Hope Singers (Poland) from 2004-2018, and continues periodic musical activities and teaching ranging from weekend events to choral tours.
+He is self-employed as a choral arranger and composer (lillychapelpress.com), choral / vocal resource person, painter, handyman and commercial driver.
+He enjoys a variety of historic and international music, along with private aviation, motorcycling, mechanical tinkering, travel, and more.
 He is married to Mary (Slabaugh), formerly from Hartville, OH.

 He lives in Virginia with his wife, Jeanene.
-He is administrator of Shenandoah Christian Music Camp, artistic director of Oasis Chorale, and a conductor of the Valley Arts Society in Harrisonburg, VA.
+He is Executive Director of Shenandoah Christian Music Camp and artistic director of Oasis Chorale.

 Cameron graduated from Wilfrid Laurier University with a double degree in Music Education and Music Theory (2014).
-He is an active piano examiner with the Canadian National Conservatory of Music, a music festival adjudicator, and a member of the Ontario Registered Music Teachers Association (ORMTA).
-He has been on faculty at Renaissance School of the Arts and the Beckett School at Wilfrid Laurier University as a piano and music theory instructor.
-Cam directs the Trinity Youth Choir and is the founder and director of Village Voices Community Choir in Milverton, ON.
+He is an active piano examiner with the Canadian National Conservatory of Music and has been on faculty at Renaissance School of the Arts and the Beckett School at Wilfrid Laurier University as a piano and music theory instructor.
+Cam is the founder and director of Village Voices Community Choir in Milverton, ON and Millbank Heritage and Arts Society.
 He has been a guest conductor for Laurier Singers, Laurier Alumni Choir, and Chor Amica.
-He has sung with many choirs including Laurier Singers, Da Capo Chamber Choir, and Oasis Chorale.
-As a respiratory therapist, Cam finds great satisfaction in helping patients “breathe easy” in a wide range of clinical situations.
+Cam has sung with many choirs including Laurier Singers, Da Capo Chamber Choir, and Oasis Chorale.
+As a registered respiratory therapist, Cam finds great satisfaction in helping patients “breathe easy” in a wide range of clinical situations.